Rockets-Warriors series: Who takes home the WCF crown?

 Stephen Curry certainly feels back to his spot-on self with the swagger that goes with those dazzling drives and way-back 3-pointers.

-Curry returned from nearly six months sidelined with a sprained left knee to play the final four games of a five-game semifinal series against New Orleans.
+Curry returned from being sidelined with a sprained left knee to play the final four games of a five-game semifinal series against New Orleans.
 The two-time MVP scored 28 points on 10-for-16 shooting in his most minutes yet since the March 23 injury - 37 - in the Game 5 clincher last Tuesday night.

 His minutes have increased each game he plays and he was 32 for 67 with 15 3s in the Pelicans series.